-I’ve talked to many, many readers who say that the cost of health care has gone beyond just one of their most common monthly household expenses, too actually become their largest.
+I’ve talked to many, many of my readers who say that the cost of health care has gone beyond just one of their most common monthly household expenses, to actually become their largest.

 22. Start going to the doctor

 Well-visits, or annual check-ups, are the services your doctor provides to keep you healthy.
-It’s a type of preventative care that is intended to update your vaccines, check blood work, and to just check on things before they become major issues… major issues meaning major costs too.
+It’s a type of preventative care that is intended to update your vaccines, do blood work, and to just check on things before they become major issues… major issues mean major costs.

 At the very least, see your doctor once a year for these visits.
 They’re covered by most health care plans, so there’s really no reason to ignore them.